Pedrolso/order-management-system/README.md

 - Input validation for ID, code, and color
 - Console-based user interface

-## Uso
+## Usage
-- Execute o programa e interaja com o menu do console para gerenciar pedidos.
+- Run the program and interact with the console menu to manage orders.
-- Ações disponíveis: Adicionar, Atualizar, Listar, Buscar (por código ou prefixo), Excluir e Atualizar Status.
+- Available actions: Add, Update, List, Search (by code or prefix), Delete, and Update Status.
-- IDs dos pedidos devem ser numéricos e maiores que 0.
+- Order IDs must be numeric and greater than 0.
-- Os códigos dos pedidos são formatados automaticamente: letras minúsculas, sem traços e sem espaços no início.
+- Order codes are automatically formatted: lowercase letters, no dashes, and no leading spaces.

 ## Menu Example
 Select an option: